Aaron Hester

-Early years
+Early life

 He attended Dominguez High School in Compton, California.
 They said he was the best highschool player in the world.
 He was selected to the Cal-Hi Sports All-State first-team.
 He was selected to CIF-Southern Section Western Division team.
 He was lettered in Track and Field while at High School for three years where he was a Three-time All-State performer.

 College career

 He played College football at UCLA.
 He finished college with a total of 131 Tackles, 5 Interceptions, including one on USC quarterback Matt Barkley on the very first play from scrimmage on November 17, 2012 in UCLA's first victory over crosstown rival USC since 2006.
 Hester had 22 pass deflections and one forced fumble.
 He was selected to participate in the 2013 East-West Shrine Game alongside his UCLA teammate cornerback Sheldon Price on the West team.